-As part of our overall risk and capacity management strategy, AEGON purchases reinsurance for certain risks underwritten by it's various business segments.
-Market conditions beyond our control determine the availability and cost of the reinsurance protection AEGON purchases.
-Accordingly, AEGON may be forced to incur additional expenses for reinsurance or may not be able to obtain sufficient reinsurance on acceptable terms, which could adversely affect our ability to write future business.
+As part of AEGON's overall risk and capacity management strategy AEGON purchases reinsurance for certain risks underwritten by its various business segments.
+Market conditions beyond AEGON's control determine the availability and cost of the reinsurance protection AEGON purchases.
+Accordingly, AEGON may be forced to incur additional expenses for reinsurance or may not be able to obtain sufficient reinsurance on acceptable terms, which could adversely affect its ability to write future business.